victorzr/blockchain/README.md

    * Import one of the Ganache accounts into Metamask with its private key
 3. Clone the repo
 4. Run "truffle migrate" from your CLI to deploy the smart contracts
-5. Run "npm start" and connect your Metamask account
+5. Run "npm start" and connect your Metamask account to the development server
 6. Done!